ahmedsalama2030/EndoLive-App/README.md

 >  1- **About Project**

-     This is project(v1) production for galaa hosppital Endoscopy department (9/2020)  .
+     This is project(v1) production for galaa hosppital Endoscopy department (9/2020)  .and in 5/2021 development  endoscopy system to add new feature like(record) by(asp core api and angular 11) we finish api 80% and front angular 50%
-	 The garages were connected using nanostation wireless.

 > **2- Languages and Technologies used**